Jennifer P. Togliatti: State court service

-Togliatti spent nearly two decades as a judge on Nevada's Eighth Judicial District Court, serving as Chief Judge from 2011 to 2014.
+Togliatti spent nearly two decades as a judge on Nevada's Clark County District Court, serving as Chief Judge from 2011 to 2014.
 She was previously a Las Vegas Justice of the Peace.
 She served as a Senior Judge on the Nevada District Court and a private mediator and arbitrator for complex civil litigation cases and mass torts.
 She retired on January 2, 2019.

 Expired nomination to federal district court

 On October 16, 2019, President Donald Trump announced his intent to nominate Togliatti to serve as a United States district judge for the United States District Court for the District of Nevada.
 On November 21, 2019, her nomination was sent to the Senate.
-President Trump nominated Togliatti to the seat on the United States District Court for the District of Nevada vacated by Judge James C. Mahan, who took senior status on June 29, 2018.
+President Trump nominated Togliatti to the seat on the United States District Court for the District of Nevada vacated by Judge James C. Mahan, who assumed senior status on June 29, 2018.
 Her nomination was welcomed by Nevada's two senators, Catherine Cortez Masto and Jacky Rosen.
 On January 3, 2020, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On February 13, 2020, her renomination was sent to the Senate again.
 On March 4, 2020, a hearing on her nomination was held before the Senate Judiciary Committee.
 On May 14, 2020, her nomination was reported out of committee by a 15–7 vote.
 On January 3, 2021, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.